Gregory-Laflamme encounters Superradiance

 As mentioned earlier, the Gregory-Laflamme and superradiant instabilities are distinct physical phenomena and exist independently.
-In this paper, we will also compare both of these instabilites.
+In this paper, we will also compare both of these instabilities.
 Depending on the black hole and wave parameters, none, only one of them, or both instabilities can be present.
 Where both instabilities coexist, we find that the Gregory-Laflamme instability typically has a much higher growth rate and we discuss possible scenarios for the time evolution of the system.